AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 When you first install AdGuard, the User rules section is empty.
 To fill it with rules, you will need to understand the basics of the rules syntax.
 Don't worry if you are not familiar with it, here's [a good place to start](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters) should you feel an urge to delve deeper into custom rules creation.

-> Tip: use the Import feature to upload your favorite filter to the User rules.
-But be careful, it will overwrite any rules that are currently added there.
+> Tip: use the Import feature to tranfser your rules to a different device.

 <img src="https://cdn.adguard.com/public/Adguard/Blog/Android/3-6/log-details.png" style="border: 0px solid #efefef; max-width: 300px; padding: 2px;" />